uneksija/comea/README.md

 ```hs
 just :: a -> Observable
 ```
-Takes a value and returns a observable that emits just that value.
+Takes a value and returns an observable that emits just that value.

 ### from
 ```hs
 from :: [a] -> Observable
 ```
-Takes a list of values and returns a observable that emits each value at a time.
+Takes a list of values and returns an observable that emits each value at a time.

 ### periodic
 ```hs
 periodic :: a -> Observable
 ```
-Takes a interval in milliseconds and returns a observable that emits `undefined` at that interval.
+Takes an interval in milliseconds and returns an observable that emits `undefined` at that interval.

 ### map
 ```hs
 map :: Observable -> (a -> b) -> Observable
 ```
-Takes a observable and a function, returns a observable that apply the function to the values of the base observable and emits the results.
+Takes an observable and a function, returns an observable that apply the function to the values of the base observable and emits the results.

 ### constant
 ```hs
 constant :: Observable -> a -> Observable
 ```
-Takes a observable and a constant, returns a observable that emits the constant each time the base observable emits a value.
+Takes an observable and a constant, returns an observable that emits the constant each time the base observable emits a value.

 ### filter
 ```hs
 filter :: Observable -> (a -> Bool) -> Observable
 ```
-Takes a observable and a predicate, returns a observable that emits only the values from the base observable for wich the predicate evaluates to true.
+Takes an observable and a predicate, returns an observable that emits only the values from the base observable for wich the predicate evaluates to true.

 ### scan
 ```hs